AlineQuadros/AlineQuadros/_posts/2018-10-11-time-series-analysis-crab-heartbeat.md

 ---

-Scientists worldwide record the heartbeats of all animals you can think of.
+Scientists worldwide record and analyze the heartbeats of all animals you can think of.
 From the largest to the tiniest.
+In the same way your doctor can learn a lot from your health by monitoring your hear frequency, scientists investigate the behavior and physiology of animal too.

-A couple years ago I collaborated on a project where scientists wanted to see how crabs were being affected by They used a system called Picoscope to, by attaching small sensors to the crabs' back (_fun fact_ the crab's heart is not located on its "chest" but rather on its "back").
-The crabs are then confined to a space where one or more environmental features are being manipulated.
+A couple years ago I collaborated on a project where scientists wanted to see how crabs were being affected by They used a system called Picoscope to get the crab's heartbeats by attaching small sensors to the crabs' back (_fun fact_ the crab's heart is not located on its "chest" but rather on its "back").
+The crabs were then confined to a space where one or more environmental features are being manipulated.
 In this case, it was the water temperature.

 The experiment can be repeated with diferent individuals, different species, under n diferent conditions, depending on what the *research question* is.